Form of Government

 What form of government does Palo Alto have?

-Palo Alto is a Charter City and has a council-manager form of government in which the nine-member, popularly-elected City Council appoints the City Manager, who in turn oversees a dynamic Executive Leadership Team in the operation of thirteen (13) departments employing 1,000 staff.
+Palo Alto is a Charter City and has a council-manager form of government in which the seven-member, popularly-elected City Council appoints the City Manager, who in turn oversees a dynamic Executive Leadership Team in the operation of departments employing approximately 1,000 staff.
 This vibrant organization enjoys a strong, collaborative, and open environment.
-The City has an operating budget of $139 million in the General Fund and $307 million in Enterprise funds.
+The City has an Adopted Operating Budget of $672.3 million for Fiscal Year 2018.

 What is the council-manager plan, which is used in so many local governments?

 The council-manager plan is the system of local government that combines the strong political leadership of elected officials in the form of a council or other governing body, with the strong managerial experience of an appointed local government manager.
 The plan establishes a representative system where all power is concentrated in the elected council as a whole and where the council hires a professionally trained manager to oversee the delivery of public services.

 In council-manager government, council members are the leaders and policy makers in the community elected to represent various segments of the community and to concentrate on policy issues that are responsive to citizens' needs and wishes.
 The manager is appointed by council to carry out policy and ensure that the entire community is being served.
 If the manager is not responsive to the council's wishes, the council has authority to terminate the manager at any time.
 In that sense, a manager's responsiveness is tested daily.

 What is the function of the council?

 The council is the legislative body; its members are the community's decision makers.
 Power is centralized in the elected council, which approves the budget and determines the tax rate, for example.
 The council also focuses on the community's goals, major projects, and such long-term considerations as community growth, land use development, capital improvement plans, capital financing and strategic planning, rather than the administrative details.
 It hires a professional manager to carry out the administrative responsibilities and supervises the manager's performance.